CSS in Action

 Invisible Content Just for Screen Reader Users

 There are occasional instances where content should be made available to screen reader users, but hidden from sighted users.
 In the vast majority cases, content that is available visually should be available to screen reader users, and vice versa.
-Cases where verbose cues or instructions are provided only for screen reader users are most likely a reflection of poor design and accessibility.
+Cases where verbose cues or instructions are provided only for screen reader users are most likely a reflection of poor design, usability, and accessibility.
 However, there are a few cases where information or meaning is apparent visually, but may not be apparent to screen reader users.
 In these rare cases, it may be appropriate to cause content to be read by a screen reader, but remain invisible to sighted users.

 Techniques for hiding content

 There are several mechanisms that can be used for hiding content.
 It's important that a technique be implemented that results in the desired outcome and accessibility.

 These styles will hide content from all users.
 The content is removed from the visual flow of the page and is ignored by screen readers.
 Do not use this CSS if you want the content to be read by a screen reader.
 But DO use it for content you don't want read by screen readers.